 If you found this information useful you can also download the Parenting Hero app which was developed together with Julie King and Joanna Faber, authors of another popular parenting book – How to talk so kids will listen – to support you in your parenting decisions.

 ***Did you find this post useful?
-If so please give it a share on Facebook, Twitter or Pinterest thank you!***
+If so please give it a share on Facebook, Twitter or Pinterest thank you and check out this one on how to get your child to talk to you!***

 Picture credit: Designed by Freepik